The Dog Bite Lawyers of Abel Law Firm

 Oklahoma Laws Involved in Civil Lawsuits

 Besides pursuing the monetary value of your medical bills, mental anguish, and other losses, you can also attempt to obtain punitive damages.
 These damages aren’t compensation.
 Instead, a punitive damages award punishes the wrongdoer for their actions.
-A jury will only issue this award if you can prove with clear and convincing evidence that the dog’s owner acted with reckless disregard for the rights of other people.
+A jury will only issue this award if you can prove with clear and convincing evidence that the dog’s owner acted with reckless disregard for other people’s rights.

 Comparative negligence is a law that could reduce your total losses based on the percentage of fault you share for the incident.
 If a jury finds that your actions partially contributed to your injury, they could diminish your financial award.
 For example, if your losses total $20,000 but the jury determines you were 20% at fault for the dog bite, you could only collect up to $16,000 in compensation.
 However, you wouldn’t be entitled to any amount of money if your percentage of assigned blame exceeds 50%.